Richardaeld/Fat_Racoon_Kitchen/README.md

 1. Click on **Login** in nav bar.
 1. Click on **Create Account** tab.
 1. Fill out all appropriate information and submit said information.
-1. Once **Profile** page opens click on **Share Recipe**.
+1. Once **Profile** page opens, click on **Share Recipe**.
 1. Fill out all appropriate information, including an avatar, to submit a new recipe.
+1. Check over newly created recipe for all appropriate information.
 1. Navigate to **Profile** and click on **Share Recipe**.
 1. Fill out all appropriate information , including an Avatar and choose one part of from (Name, Prep, Cook, Description, Ingredients, or Steps) to inappropriately fill out and attempt to submit.
 1. Attempt to inappropriately fill selected part of form in all different types of validation to check if form will incorrectly accept this information.
-1. Repeat steps 8 and 9 until all inputs and types of validation have been checked.
+1. Repeat steps 9 and 10 until all inputs and types of validation have been checked.
 1. Attempt to submit same recipe with a PNG or JPG over 500KB, a non PNG or JPG image file under 500KB, and a none PNG or JPG image file over 500KB.
 1. Return to original submitted recipe.
 1. Click **Edit Recipe**.
-1. Repeat steps 8 - 11.
+1. Repeat steps 9 - 12.

 #### Document Result(s):
 1. Documentation of any input/textarea that incorrectly accepted information, what form of validation failed (wheather it was JS, Python, or both), and wheather it was a new recipe or edited recipe.